jadenho10/jadenho10/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on the Bruin Rocket Project.
-- 🌱 I’m currently learning Operating Systems!
+- 🌱 I’m currently learning System Design!
 - 👯 I’m looking to collaborate on: any cool & interesting software projects
 - 📫 How to reach me: jaden.ho@gmail.com || https://www.linkedin.com/in/jadenho10/
 - ⚡ Fun fact: I eat kiwis with the skin on.